No-Name-Yet-Exist/Conceptual-Topology/releases/markdowns/semantic-circulation.md

 ![alt text](https://github.com/No-Name-Yet-Exist/Conceptual-Topology/blob/main/releases/resources/meaning-circulates/he-loves-me-so-much.png?raw=true)

 From this PCA visualization, we observe that *love* mediates between *he* and *me*, forming a semantic anchor.
-The intensifier so much extends this core structure without disrupting its internal identity.
+The intensifier so much extends this core structure without disrupting its internal coherence.

 We can formalize this as:
 ```